 If your heating bills are your home’s biggest energy expense, consider investing in an alternative heating source.
 Adding a pellet stove to your home can help you offset expensive heating bills; they are cleaner burning than wood stoves but still add some ambiance and comfort.
-Or, if it’s time to upgrade your furnace, consider switching to a geothermal heat pump, which uses heat from the ground to warm your home, and can sink heat from your home into the ground to cool it.
+Or, if it’s time to upgrade your furnace, consider switching to a geothermal heat pump.
+These appliances use heat from the ground to warm your home and can sink heat from your home into the ground to cool it.
 An ENERGY STAR-rated geothermal heat pump is a much more efficient way to heat and cool your home and can save you a lot on your energy bills.

 Seal Your Ducts

-If you use ducts to transport heat through your home, make sure they’re well-sealed this winter.
-Leaky ducts can lose as much as 20 to 30 percent of the energy you’re using to heat your home.
+If your heating system uses ducts to transport heat through your home, make sure they’re well-sealed this winter.
+Leaky ducts can lose as much as 20% to 30% of the energy you’re using to heat your home.
 With properly sealed ducts, you’ll use less energy to keep your house at the same temperature.
 This video from This Old House shows how big a difference leaky seals can make to your energy bill and comfort.